eldooriomar/PHBS_MLF_2018/README.md

 Plotting correlation matrix

-Drop 'Road Surface' due to its high correlation with 'Weather Condition'
+Drop 'Weather Condition' due to its high correlation with 'Road Surface'

-The mean accuracy is equal to 53.54% (standard deviation 2.67%)
+The mean accuracy is equal to 54.09% (standard deviation 2.67%)

 ![logistic regression](https://user-images.githubusercontent.com/43052624/48114206-1ed5c580-e299-11e8-80b8-1e1cc922a2a0.png)